awslabs/aws-orbit-workbench/tutorials/okta.markdown

   * Click on the `Groups` tab
     * Add the group from the Groups search bar

-## 10 - Sign in
+## 12 - Sign in
-* Go back to your landing page and click on `Sign in with Okta`.
-You should see the Lake Creator and Lake user groups
+* Go back to your landing page and click on `Sign in with Okta`
+  * You will be prompted to login with with your Okta account
+  * You should see the Lake Creator and Lake user groups after you sign in